Daine Klate: Early life

 Klate was raised in Gelvandale, a former coloured township in Port Elizabeth.
 He started playing football for his primary school in Gelvandale at the age of eight and continued with the sport in high school.

+Playing career

-Club career
+Club

 Like fellow South African international Elrio Van Heerden, Klate played for the Port Elizabeth-based amateur football club Glenville Celtic as a kid.
 At age 15, he moved to Gauteng to play for the Transnet School of Excellence.
 In 2002, he joined the Supersport United Feyenoord youth academy.

 After being promoted to the club's first team as a 19-year-old in 2004, Klate owned the left-wing position at Supersport and made over 100 league appearances for the club.
 He was one of the key players of United's back-to-back Premiership wins in 2008, 2009 and 2010.

 In 2010, he signed with the Orlando Pirates.